 Websites like Smartasset, Bankrate, and Nerdwallet spend a lot of time creating their calculators based on variables like:

-- Time – over what period of time do you need to pay back a loan, or over what period of time do you plan to save money
+- Time – over what period of time you need to pay back a loan, or over what period of time you plan to save money

 - Interest rates – amount of money you charge, or earn; usually expressed as an annual percentage